 Measles questions or need a vaccine?

-There are more autism diagnoses than in previous decades, according to Stephen K. Johnson, M.D., a pediatrician with Norton Children’s Medical Associates – Springhurst.
+There are more autism diagnoses than in previous decades, according to Stephen K. Johnson, M.D., a pediatrician with Norton Children’s Medical Group – Springhurst.

 He says debate remains on whether this increase is because there are more children with autism, changes in diagnostic criteria, more frequent autism screening, physicians’ increased familiarity with the signs of autism or a combination of all of these factors.